ChrisVaksdal/MEDT4165/Exercise 2/Exercise2.md

 freqResponse, transducerFreqs = powerSpectrum(impulseResponse, fs)
 ```

-Here's what the impulse- and frequency responses look like:
+Here's what the impulse- and frequency responses look like along with the
+pulses from before to compare:

 >> ![task1_transducer](figures/task1_transducer.png)
 >> Transducer responses along with signals and spectra.